|

-In the morning the weather was still a little uncertain so the National park was going to close at 4pm.
+In the morning the weather was still a little uncertain so the National Park was going to close at 4pm.
 As a result our day tour to the Valley of the Moon was brought forward to an earlier departure time which was no big issue for us.
 We love deserts so to us Valle de la Luna was quite breathtaking in an almost brutal way.
-The erosion was staggering.
-A silent stark moonscape with strange alien salt and clay shapes carved into the landscape everywhere you looked.
+The erosion covered vast areas.
+Silent, stark and otherwworldly with strange alien salt and clay shapes carved into the landscape everywhere you looked.
 Salt, pulverised rock, wind-worn sculptures – a moonscape, if one could imagine what the moon might look like.

 |